Bladder infection or vaginal infection?

 Most common triggers:

-Hormonal changes (menopause, breastfeeding, hormonal contraception): The decreasing estrogen level leads to dryness, pH increase, and loss of lactobacilli → ideal conditions for germs.
+Hormonal changes (menopause, breastfeeding, hormonal contraception): The declining estrogen level leads to dryness, pH increase, and loss of lactobacilli → ideal conditions for germs.

 Antibiotics: Kill lactobacilli and promote fungal infections (Candida) or bacterial vaginosis.